ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

 ### Procedures for pruning container images

-The only place in your cluster setup where you will have container images is in your K3s nodes.
+The only place in your cluster setup where you have container images is in your K3s nodes.
 Therefore, the cleaning procedure explained in this subsection only applies to them.

 It does not matter if a node is a server/master or an agent/worker, both types run containers and both need to cache their images in their root ( `/` ) filesystem to run them when required.
 The Kubernetes engine does [automatic garbage collection on unused containers and images](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#containers-images), but you might find its default settings too "generous" with your storage space.
-So here I will show you two ways to deal with the issue of your container images eating up too much of your K3s nodes storage space, one manual and another through the configuration of the K3s Kubernetes engine.
+This guide will show you two ways to deal with the issue of your container images eating up too much of your K3s nodes storage space, one manual and another through the configuration of the K3s Kubernetes engine.

 #### Pruning container images manually

-This is a straightforward procedure that you can execute in all your K3s nodes, but you must be aware that **it will remove any image not currently used in a running container** within your Kubernetes cluster, regardless of its age:
+This is a straightforward procedure that you can execute in all your K3s nodes, but you must be aware that **it removes any image not currently used in a running container** within your Kubernetes cluster, regardless of its age:

 1. First, use `df` to get an idea of the usage status of the filesystem where the images are stored, root ( `/` ):